Radiation Therapy Side Effects: Esophagitis and Mucositis

 The lining of your esophagus (food pipe) is sensitive to radiation and may become inflamed and sore during treatments (a condition called esophagitis).
-You may feel a burning sensation in your throat or chest or you may feel as if you have a "lump" in your throat.
-You may also feel pain when swallowing.
+You may feel a burning sensation in your throat or chest, or you may feel as if you have a "lump" in your throat.
+You may also feel pain when you swallow.

 The lining of your mouth, throat, and gums is called the oral mucosa.
-This lining is sensitive to radiation and may become inflamed or sore during treatments (a condition called mucositis).
+This lining is also sensitive to radiation, and may also become inflamed or sore during treatments (a condition called mucositis).
 You may have a dry mouth with thick, sticky saliva.
 You also may have mouth sores or discomfort when chewing or swallowing.
-Some patients receiving radiation treatments to the mouth may be referred to a dentist, but most patients will be referred to a registered dietitian.
+Some patients receiving radiation treatments to the mouth may be referred to a dentist, and most patients will also be referred to a registered dietitian.

-The symptoms of esophagitis and mucositis may occur during the second or third week of radiation therapy.
-The symptoms are common and temporary - they will subside gradually within two or three weeks of completing treatment.
+The symptoms of esophagitis and mucositis may occur during the second or third week of radiation therapy, and gradually increase during treatment.
+The symptoms are common and temporary - they will start going away within two or three weeks after the treatment is complete.

 What should I do if I have a sore mouth or feel pain when swallowing?

 To reduce the discomfort caused by esophagitis or mucositis, follow these guidelines:

 - Sit upright at a 90-degree angle and lean your head slightly forward.

 - Eat slowly.
 Cut your food into small pieces and chew it completely.

 - Eat small, frequent meals throughout the day instead of three large meals.

 - Eat foods that are warm or are at room temperature.
 Avoid hot foods and drinks.